nscherf/optical-cell-mapping/README.md

 - **src/** contains the actual function definitions and notebooks (in Julia and Mathematica).
 	- *analyse-conduction-pattern.nb*: This Mathematica notebook was used to analyse the cellular activation patterns.
 	- *analyse-conduction-pattern.cdf*: A computable document format version that can be used without a Mathematica license using the [Wolfram CDF Player](https://www.wolfram.com/cdf-player/)
+	- *functions.m*: contains the custom function definitions written for the analysis pipelines (plain text format).
 	- *cell-detection-and-signal-extraction.jl*: An experimental Julia implementation of the grayscale blob detection.
 This file also contains the functions needed to extract the GCaMP signal from the detected cell regions.
-	-
+This code is tested with Julia version 0.4 -
+	- *cell-detection-and-signal-extraction-pipeline.ipynb*: A demonstration notebook showing how to use the Julia code.